Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

                   return ‘PARSE ERROR’.
 ===============   ===============================================================================================================

-.. note:: The parameter includes every byte between the separator and eol, but does not include either separator or eol.
+.. note:: The parameter includes every byte between the separator and EOL, but does not include either separator or EOL.
 ASCII values from 0 to 0x1F are valid for the parameter string.

-.. note:: The complete formatted command string is capped to 5KB in length.
+.. note:: The complete, formatted command string is capped to 5KB in length.

-.. note:: The maximum runtime for every command must be listed in the datasheet.
-No command can take more than 120 seconds to complete (the maximum time for a TCP connection timeout).
+.. note:: No command can take more than 120 seconds to complete (the maximum time for a TCP connection timeout).

 Command error codes
 ********************